hakunanatasha/biomed_hackathon/README.md

 ## Goals of this hackathon

-We aim to curate as many biomedical dataset **dataloader scripts** within a fork of Huggingface's `datasets` library.
-The original `datasets` library contains many different datasets, from a variety of domains, and the unique natural language attributes that describe them.
-We want to do the following for the variety of different biomedical datasets, given there are many sources hosting them.
+We want to create as many biomedical dataset **dataloader scripts** for use with the `[datasets]`(https://huggingface.co/docs/datasets/) library.

+The `datasets` library contains many different datasets, from a variety of domains, and the unique natural language attributes that describe them.
+The strength of this library is that all these datasets can be downloaded, and accessed with a single line of code.

+Our goal is to do the same for biomedical datasets, so that practioners can have easy access to these datasets.

 There are two broad categories of biomedical datasets: